stewSquared/advent-of-code/src/main/scala/synacor/README.md

   - [?] write to file?
 - [X] PRINT currently running instruction
 - [X] Count ticks between commands
-- [ ] model the assembly language? - useful for ASM DSL, or parsing
+- [X] model the assembly language? - useful for ASM DSL, or parsing
+- [X] Add hooks for R8 access
+- [X] Read the journal, scout ahead in the new area
+- [ ] Figure out correct R8 value for ackerman
+- [ ] diff vault door memory
 - [ ] disassemble bytecode into something readable => reverse engineering
 - [ ] functions indpendent from repl command for worksheet
-- [ ] ability to inspect state // or play with worksheet
+- [/] ability to inspect state // or play with worksheet
 - [ ] diff two states?
 - [ ] diff memory when picking up teleporter?
 - [ ] diff memory when moving rooms?